cloudFPGA/cFCreate/README.md

 --------------------

 As of the time being, if a Middleware is present or not is determined by the chosen SRA type.
-If an SRA type with Middleware is selected, `cFBuild` will set all dependencies and environments automatically.
+If an SRA type with Middleware is selected, `cFCreate` will set all dependencies and environments automatically.